systemaccounting/mxfactorial/README.md

 government is not above failure, nor is it entitled to steal from the private sector to conceal its failure. improving government depends on failure [predicting](https://en.wikipedia.org/wiki/Time_travel_debugging) the individuals and laws that must be replaced. flying a flag and demanding loyalty before this step is just misdirection

+**q.** how does systemaccounting manage expectation?
+**a.** central banks providing "forward guidance" *appease* more than they **set** expectation when they allow interest rate manipulation and money printing. systemaccounting prices capital by switching the "risk-free" rate from referencing the hackable price of debt to the immutably recorded price of equity. when the risk-free rate refers to the empirical rate, i.e. to the historical and not the expected, the economy remains protected from the catastrophic failure indulged by intended government mispricing

+removing financial appeasement guides the freedom of speech by recalibrating expectation to the empirical

 **q.** will a government hosted payment app reduce my freedom?
 **a.** the government can already see your transactions. systemaccounting empowers you to see the transactions of your government. access to the realtime financial performance of your government helps protect you from electing individuals who exploit money printing, price manipulation and the absence of accountability to systematize the cost of their failures to everyone else